gsauce7/Auth-Friends/README.md

 * Style the friends list and the input field and make everything look nice.
 * Expand the number of properties that you put on each friend object.
 Feel free to remove the dummy data on the server or modify it in any way.

+[X] MVP complete - if time later today will do stretch...

 ## Submission Format
 * [x] Submit a Pull-Request to merge `<firstName-lastName>` Branch into `main` (student's  Repo). **Please don't merge your own pull request**